jarviscanada/jarvis_data_eng_KarimAbboud/README.md

 **Linux Cluster Resource Monitoring App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KarimAbboud/tree/master/linux_sql)]: Created and deployed a Linux cluster monitoring agent built on a Docker-contained PostgreSQL database to perform data analysis about node performance.
 Developed a bash script to automate creating/starting/stopping the PSQL Docker container based on arguments to the script.
 Automated the creation of PSQL database tables using a custom DDL script.
 Developed shell scripts to connect to the PSQL database and populate tables using Linux hardware monitoring commands.
 Automated the collection of node usage data on a one-minute interval using crontab.
 Built and manually tested the app in a Google Cloud Platform (GCP) provisioned virtual machine using Rocky Linux 9 as the operating system.

+**Core Java Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KarimAbboud/tree/master/core_java/grep)]: Developed a Java application that mimics the functionality of Linux's native Grep command to recursively search files and directories to locate matches for a user-provided phrase or regular expression.
+Utilized the standard Maven directory layout in the process of building the application.
+Deployed the application using a Docker container built by an image available through Docker Hub.
+Manually tested the application by comparing its output to the results of Linux's grep command given the same starting directory and search parameters.

 ## Highlighted Projects
 **Financial Management System**: Worked with an agile team operated through ZenHub to develop a financial management system with a custom GUI built using Javas JFrame class.
 Participated in stand-ups, sprints, task estimations, and retrospectives.
 Developed functionality allowing for invoice, receipt, and income source logging.
 Built functionality to aggregate user-provided data into a balance sheet or income statement.
 Built the automated testing portion of the projects CI/CD pipeline using Maven to verify commits to the GitHub repository maintained project functionality.